DV

 Quick verdict

-TSLA (Tesla, Inc.) and TSLP (Kurv Yield Premium Strategy Tesla TSLA ETF) are both dividend ETFs, but they take different approaches.
+TSLA (Tesla, Inc.) is a stock, while TSLP (Kurv Yield Premium Strategy Tesla ETF) is an ETF — they take fundamentally different approaches.

 Deep dive